-With such a boom in crypto, is Dash an investment you should consider buying?
+So, is Dash an investment you should consider buying?
 What are the pros and cons of purchasing DASH in the future?

-Pros of Buying Dash
+Pros Of Buying Dash

 What are the primary drivers behind such a price increase?
 To novice and expert investors, what are the pros you should consider before adding Dash to your investment portfolio?